Genius2k21/REBO/README.md

 ## <a id="description"></a>Description

-- REBO is a full stack application where users can create accounts
+- REBO is a full stack application where users can track tasks related to their home rebuilding project!
+Users are able to create password protected accounts.
+There is an inteface to allow users to log specific rebuild tasks, edit each submitted task and finally users can delete tasks as they are either completed or deviated from.
+The contact me section enables users to communicate with the public and have their site shared via various social media platforms!

 ## <a id="technologies"></a>Technologies and Skills Demonstrated